 “Unfortunately,” reports Olive Oil Times, “studies have shown most people actually will choose a rancid olive oil over a fresh, high-quality one, thanks to years of knowing little else.”

 The MIND Diet: How to Eat for a Healthy Mind (+ 42 Recipes)

 Tips for Storing

 An unopened bottle kept in a cool, dark place should remain in good condition for one to two years.

-Once you’ve opened a bottle, keep it away from heat and light as much as possible but don’t keep it in the refrigerator.
+Once you’ve opened a bottle, keep it away from heat and light as much as possible and use it up promptly.